Can convalescent Plasma therapy from recovered coronavirus patient treat infected people?

 Two South Koreans recover from coronavirus after plasma therapy from survivors

-But Researchers have now explored one potentially promising treatment to help people infected with the coronavirus: infusions of antibody-rich plasma from recovered patients who have had the disease.
+But Researchers have now explored one potentially promising treatment to help people infected with the coronavirus.

 The convalescent plasma (CP) therapy was conducted on 10 adult patients with severe COVID-19, aged 34-78 years.

 The results of the pilot study suggest that CP therapy may be a safe and promising therapeutic option for severe COVID-19 infections.

-Platelet-rich plasma therapy is a form of regnerative medicine that can harness those abilities and amplify the natural growth factors your body uses to heal tissue.
+By giving patients plasma or serum from patients who have developed antibodies to a particular virus or bacteria, an infected patient is given a massive boost to their adaptive immune system, which confers passive immunity.

-The science behind plasma therapy and passive immunisation, per se, is not new or novel considering that the concept, introduced by a German immunologist Emil von Behring, has existed since 1890, and has been widely applied for the treatment of different infectious diseases including mumps, measles and polio etc.
+The use of convalescent plasma is not a new concept.
+The concept, introduced by a German immunologist Emil von Behring, has existed since 1890, and has been widely applied for the treatment of different infectious diseases including mumps, measles and polio etc.

 This treatment modality has previously been used as a desperate last resort step during Ebola outbreaks of 2014, and also in the Severe Acute Respiratory Syndrome (Sars) and Middle East Respiratory Syndrome (Mers).